• Skip to primary navigation

 • Preheat your oven to the lowest setting (mine is about 50 degrees Celsius)

-• Combine the rye flour, wheat flour, water, yeast, vinegar, (optional cumin and nutmeg) and salt in a bowl.
+• Combine the white rye flour and dark rye flour, wheat flour, water, yeast, vinegar and salt in a bowl.
 With a stand or hand mixer knead the dough for around 5 minutes.

-• The dough should have doubled in size after this time.
-Knead the dough for a further 5 minutes.
-Form into a ball and place it into a bread proofing form.
+• Tip the dough back onto your work surface and knead briefly to knock out any air bubbles.
+If using the carraway and coriander seeds work these into the dough.
+Shape into a ball and place it into a bread-proofing form.
 Alternatively, if you don’t have a proofing form, form the bread and place it on an oven tray lined with baking parchment.
 Leave to rest for another 30 minutes.

-• Now fill an ovenproof dish with 1 litre of water.
+• If you have a steam oven, you want to steam your bread for the first 10 minutes of baking.
+Alternativley fill an ovenproof dish with 1 liter of water.
 Set your oven to 200°C / 392°F on top bottom heat.
 (Not fan setting).

 • Place the bowl of water at the bottom and leave to heat up for 15-20 minutes. (you should see some steam rising from the water dish)

 • Place your bread loaf on an oven tray lined with baking parchment.
 If you are using a proofing basket, tip the content upside down.
 Make a cross-cut (or any other shape you fancy) about 0.4 cm on the top of your bread.
-Reduce the heat to 180°C/356°F. And leave to bake for around 15 minutes.
+Reduce the heat to 180°C/356°F. And leave to bake for around 10 minutes in the steam.

 • Now open the door of the oven.
 Let the steam escape and then remove the water dish.
 Close the oven and leave to bake for a further 45 minutes.
 The baking time can vary according to how crispy and dark you like your crust.